LightningstarCat/GitHub-Collaboration-Mastery-Challenge/README.md

 # GitHub Collaboration Mastery Challenge

 ## Overview
 Welcome to the **GitHub Collaboration Mastery Challenge**!
 Your mission is to make a meaningful contribution by submitting a **pull request (PR)** following proper GitHub collaboration practices.
-But there's a twist—you must take **at least 29 minutes** to complete your PR by following best practices.

 ## Challenge Steps